wRothbard/birthstones/README.txt

 		"birthstones:".. name .. "_axe" TO "birthstones:axe_"..name

 ## Known Issues
-* No shields & armor from 3d_armor (will be provided as separate mod)
+* Add hoes made from birthstones
+* Improve block textures
 * Make variables based on real hardness values (but allow all birthstones to break the same types of blocks, for playability):
 	#of uses, dig times, and fleshy damage group value now all based on real-life hardness values
 	(see xlsx spreadsheet for details and sources and extrapolation formulas)